Rational maps with smooth degenerate Herman rings: Introduction

 In this paper, we prove that there exist rational maps having a Julia set of positive area which do not belong to any one of the above cases.

-\begin{thmx} There exist cubic rational maps having a nowhere dense Julia set of positive area for which these maps have no irrationally indifferent periodic points, no Herman rings, and are not renormalizable. \end{thmx}
+\begin{thmx} There exist cubic rational maps having a nowhere dense Julia set of positive area.
+These maps have no irrationally indifferent periodic points, no Herman rings, and are not renormalizable. \end{thmx}